otto4534/JFK_2025_File_Dump_Txt_Converted/Readme.md

 This repo contains the following sub-folders

 ### 1. ZippedPackages
-This folder contains the full set of 2343 .txt files, distributed over for .zip files.
+This folder contains the full set of 2343 .txt files, distributed over four .zip files.
 Download these zip files and unzip in your desired directory.

 ### 2. StringSearchTool
 This is a simple tool (available as standalone .exe and .py (python script)) which performs a string search over an arbitrary number of .txt files in a directory.
 It will also scan for .txt files in sub-directories.
 As noted, this initial version of the tool is very simple.
 It will only return the file name of one or more files where the string was found.